-content - being exposed to illegal, inappropriate, or harmful content; for example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.
+content - being exposed to illegal, inappropriate, or harmful content, for example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism.

--LGFL WebScreen is configured to limit access to the listed content under this point.
+London Grid for Learning (LGfL) WebScreen is configured to limit access to the listed content.

-contact - being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.
+contact - being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

--WebScreen's Web Chat, Web email, Social Networking, SMS Messaging, categories are currently blocked (excluding Microsoft 365 / School emails).
-The School has also blocked the Blogging and Forums categories as well, to limit contact options.
+Web Chat, Web email, Social Networking and SMS Messaging are currently blocked (excluding Microsoft 365 / school emails).
+The school has also blocked the blogging and forums categories to limit contact options.

-conduct - online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and seminudes and / or pornography, sharing other explicit images and online bullying commerce - risks such as online gambling, inappropriate advertising, phishing and or financial scams. -The current LGFL WebScreen policy has the listed categories blocked already.
+conduct - online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g., consensual and non-consensual sharing of nudes and semi-nudes and / or pornography, sharing other explicit images and online bullying.

-- The School has restricted all access to instant messaging (IM), social media, personal email/web email, forums and blogs to mitigate meet this area of risk.
+The school has restricted all access to instant messaging (IM), social media, personal email / web email, forums and blogs to mitigate this area of risk.